 The Model was drawn up in accordance with the guidelines for the creation of organisational, management and control models issued by Confindustria.
 Rather than the creation of a new organisational system, it represents a formalisation of existing supervision, procedures and controls that are part of the broader organic internal control system already adopted by the Company in compliance with applicable regulations.

-The Board of Directors appointed Marco P. Perelli-Cippol (as Chairman), Enrico Corradi and Thomas Ingelfinger as members of the Supervisory Body, after verifying that they met the established requirements of autonomy and independence, professionalism and full-time availability, and decided that the body tasked with overseeing the operation and compliance of the Model should comprise the same members as the Audit Committee, who are already responsible for auditing the main business processes.
+The Board of Directors appointed Pellegrino Libroia, Enrico Colombo and Chiara Lazzarini as members of the Supervisory Body, i.e. the Board of Auditors, pursuant to Law 183 of 12 November 2011, after verifying that they met the requirements of autonomy and independence, professionalism and full-time availability, as stipulated by law.
+The Board of Directors deemed it appropriate, as part of the rationalisation of the control system, to assign the functions of the Supervisory Body to the Board of Auditors.

-During 2012, the Supervisory Body drew up a plan whose main aim was to review business processes in place to prevent so-called environmental offences, with a particular focus on offences relating to polluting discharges and emissions, as well as offences concerning the disposal of waste.
+During 2013, the Supervisory Body drew up a plan whose main aim was to review business processes in place to prevent offences against the public administration.
 The Model is available in the Investors section of the website at www.camparigroup.com.